wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 Management API, at which point the `enabled` column is set to `false` (disabled).
 Disabled Callback URLs will be excluded from all subsequent queries and operations.

-### Add Column of Last Callback Configuration Update
+### Callback URL Creation and Last Update Timestamp

+Following columns has been added to the `pa_application_callback` table to improve caching mechanism of REST clients used for callback posting:
+- `timestamp_created` to store the timestamp of the record creation, and
-A new column `timestamp_last_updated` has been added to the `pa_application_callback` table to store the timestamp of the last record update via the Callback Management API.
-This addition supports the caching mechanism for REST clients used to callback posting.
+- `timestamp_last_updated` to store the timestamp of the last record update via the Callback Management API.

 ## REST API Changes